 I know and am reassured by the joy this brings me some days, while on others I seem only to be aware of the impotence I feel as time rolls on.
 For now, I think I will choose to believe that this true authenticity is not something achieved once and for all.
 No, at least at this point in my development, I will accept that it comes and goes.

-Two quick stories I am reminded of.
+Two quick anecdotes I am reminded of.
 A man comes to the Chief Rabbi and says, “Rabbi, please tell me the meaning of life.
 The Rabbi responds, “Life is an apple tree.”

 “Thank you Rabbi,” the man responds and then goes out looking for confirmation of this new truth.